389ds/389ds.github.io/docs/389ds/design/logging-performance-improvement.md

 Critical to note:

 * We are locking and unlocking a single contention point, the access log buffer.
-* If we need to flush the buffer we do it in the CURRENT thread.
+* If we need to flush the buffer we do it in the CURRENT thread - this delays the operation.

 What does this mean?